 Since the dawn of womankind, babies have been nourished from breasts.
 Human breastmilk is the ideal food for human babies.
 It is perfectly formulated to nourish the growing babe.
 The mother's body automatically produces the correct amount and it is delivered at the perfect temperature in a soft, warm, snuggly container.
 What could be better?

-During each of my pregnancies I read The Continuum Concept by Tine Thevinen.
+During each of her pregnancies, Deborah read The Continuum Concept by Tine Thevinen.
 It is hard to summarize this book in just a few sentences!
-I think everyone should read it.
+She thinks everyone should read it.
 The book makes the scientific case that the physical bodies of the mother and baby are designed to, and 'expect' to, be in continuous close contact with each other.
 If the baby's body is not touching the mother's body, nursing, snuggling, sleeping and carrying, the mother's body assumes the baby has died and reacts accordingly.
 Her body may begin cycling much sooner than it would naturally, or she may experience greater postpartum depression.
 Likewise, the baby's body will assume that the baby has been abandoned.
 Stress hormones will be released as the tiny body does all it can to cope with its lack of a mother.
 Both mother and baby, therefore, are more likely to thrive when in constant close contact.

 The book also talks about the way the South American Indians, studied by the author, taught and parented their children into adulthood.
 The author never witnessed an adult nagging a child to 'hurry up,' when they were traveling.
 The children were expected to keep up with the tribe, and they did.
-I tested out this theory by expecting my children to 'keep up' with me in the supermarket.
+Deborah tested out this theory by expecting her children to 'keep up' with in the supermarket.
 It really works.
-I never had to turn and ask my child to 'come on,' because they never got the idea that it was an option to lag behind.
+She never had to turn and ask her child to 'come on,' because they never got the idea that it was an option to lag behind.

-Cloth diapering seemed to us like the wisest way to go.
-I didn't want to put any chemical-filled plastic bag on my baby's bottom.
-We purchased a bunch of really nice pre-fold cloth diapers used, and several diaper covers.
-Living way out in the country, there was no diaper service, so we washed our own diapers and saved a lot of money!
+Cloth diapering seemed to Deborah and her husband like the wisest way to go.
+They didn't want to put any chemical-filled plastic bag on my baby's bottom.
+They purchased a bunch of really nice pre-fold cloth diapers used, and several diaper covers.
+Living way out in the country, there was no diaper service, so Deborah washed the cloth diapers and saved a lot of money!
 That was years ago, and now the diaper scene is different, with many styles and types of cloth diapers to choose from.

 Night-time parenting is not just for lazy parents, like us, who like a good night's sleep, a baby properly fed, warmed and kept within earshot.
 On the contrary, the work that it takes to "night-time parent" pays off big in the long run with healthier, more confident children.
-I would not recommend co-sleeping if either parent is a drug or alcohol user, but for the vast majority of families, it is a choice to consider.
+We would not recommend co-sleeping if either parent has used drugs or alcohol, but for the vast majority of families, it is a choice to consider.
 There are quite a few good books about co-sleeping, including Nighttime Parenting by Dr. William Sears.

-My husband and I did not have children in order to send them away for eight or more hours per day.
+We did not have children in order to send them away for eight or more hours per day.
 We believe our children are gifts from God, and we are the perfect teachers for our own children.
-Some of our favorite homeschool authors are John Holt, author of Teach Your Own and Growing Without Schooling Magazine and John Taylor Gatto, author of Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling.
+No one cares about our children's education more than we do!
+Some of our favorite homeschool authors are John Holt, author of Teach Your Own and Growing Without Schooling Magazine and John Taylor Gatto, author of the classic book, Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling.

 Some helpful websites include: Families for Home Education - Missouri, Home School Legal Defense Association.